epomatti/microservices-archetypes/README.md

 When a particular service has unique capacity or operational requirements, engineers might choose to implement service isolation.
 Such decision can be driven by multiple reasons:

 - **Business criticality** - A business might be severely impacted with issues in such service.
 This could be a main service that is a direct dependency for the purchase of services and goods by customers, or even compliance related, where government or institutions may fine the company if the operation doesn't meet contract targets.
-- **Performance** - When resource consumption requirements re high nature in (operations require high memory, CPU, throughput, etc).
+- **Performance** - When resource consumption requirements are high nature in (operations require high memory, CPU, throughput, etc).
 - **Volume** - The service receives a distinctively high number of transactions or tasks to be completed, either constantly or during peak events.

 ![Service-specific][1]